Thomasjkeel/jsmetrics/README.rst

 This is jsmetrics, a library containing implementations of various metrics and algorithms for identifying or characterising jet-streams written in Python and built from xarray.

+These metric were found with a literature search, this is not an exaustive list of all methods used to identify or characterise the jet-stream or upper-level wind.

 WRITE WHY JET-STREAM (maybe in blog, maybe in readme) -> heatwaves, beast from the east, climate proxy (put it all down)